-Computers and the Internet have become integral parts of daily activity-both legal and illegal-throughout most of the world.
+Computers and the internet have become integral parts of daily activity-both legal and illegal throughout most of the world.
 Cyber tools and techniques are now required to investigate a range of conventional crimes, as well as new high-tech crimes.
 FDLE has established seven regional cyber/high-tech crime squads in addition to a headquarters squad that coordinates and supports regional efforts ensuring consistency of training, equipment and protocols statewide.
 The regional squads investigate cases where computers are utilized in the commission of a conventional crime (email fraud, internet-based threats, and child exploitation), as well as non-conventional crimes where a computer system is the direct target of a crime (hacking, denial of service, network intrusions and data breaches).
-Cyber/high-tech squads also have strong expertise in cyber forensics, which involves recovery of data from computers, network devices, mobile devices, vehicles, and other electronic devices.
+Cyber/high-tech squads also have strong expertise in digital forensics, which involves recovery of data from computers, network devices, mobile devices, vehicles, and other electronic devices.

 Computer crime involves the targeting of a computer system or network to gain unauthorized access, steal or alter data, or disrupt services.
-According to the 2020 Verizon Data Breach Investigations Report, 86 percent of breaches were financially motivated.
+According to the 2021 Verizon Data Breach Investigations Report, 92 percent of breaches were financially motivated.
 The bad actors continue to use social engineering through email, texting and malicious websites, introduction of malware and valid credential abuse to commit their crimes.
-Ransomware has become more targeted towards governments and ransom demands have increased dramatically.
-Additionally, data espionage, where national and state actors obtain secret information from individuals, competitors or governments for economic, political or military advantage, increased dramatically.
+Ransomware has become more targeted towards governments and other critical infrastructure, and ransom demands have increased dramatically.
 No locale, industry or organization is immune to a breach of security.